me-foundation/vetoken/README.md

 # Features

-- Simplified Lockup structure with full vote escrow and voting power decay support.
+- Simplified Lockup structure with different voting power & rewards multiplier support.
 - Proposals and Proposal votes are based on the voting power of the lockup.
-- Stake and StakeTo with different rewards settings
+- Stake and StakeTo with different rewards settings.
-- Security Council and Review Council governance model design
+- Security Council and Review Council governance model.
-- Full permissionless composability.
+- Distribution

 # Development